 Older adults gain many health benefits from regular physical activity.
 The Physical Activity Guidelines for Americans recommend two types of activity for older adults: aerobic and muscle-strengthening.
 In addition, the Guidelines recommend balance training for older adults at risk of falls.

 Another resource is the exercise and physical activity page on the NIH website.
 It’s designed to help you fit exercise and physical activity into your daily life.
 This page offers exercises, motivational tips, and free resources to help you get ready, start exercising, and keep going.
-Go4Life includes an evidence-based exercise guide in both English and Spanish and an exercise video.
+It includes an evidence-based exercise guide in both English and Spanish and an exercise video.

 Here are tips for staying active.